agrosjs/agrosjs.github.io/versioned_docs/version-0.3.x/introduction.md

 ## Motivation

-[React.js](https://reactjs.org) has greatly helped developers build fast and responsive web applications, while its simplicity has also allowed it to accumulate a large number of users in a short period of time, and some large websites have started to be built entirely using React.js.
-All of this speaks volumes about the success of React.js.
-However, there are a number of architectural problems with building large web applications using React.js that add up to additional and increasingly large expenses for maintaining and iterating on the project, and Agros was created to solve these problems.
+Web front-end frameworks (such as React.js, Vue.js and so on) has greatly helped developers build fast and responsive web applications, while its simplicity has also allowed it to accumulate a large number of users in a short period of time, and some large websites have started to be built entirely using them.
+All of this speaks volumes about the success of them.
+However, there are a number of architectural problems with building large web applications using front-end frameworks that add up to additional and increasingly large expenses for maintaining and iterating on the project, and Agros was created to solve these problems.

-Inspired by [Angular](https://angular.io) and [Nest.js](https://nestjs.com/) and based on React.js and [React Router](https://reactrouter.com/), Agros provides an out-of-the-box experience to help developers create highly available, highly maintainable, stable, and low-coupling React applications.
+Inspired by [Angular](https://angular.io) and [Nest.js](https://nestjs.com/) and based on multiple platforms support, Agros provides an out-of-the-box experience to help developers create highly available, highly maintainable, stable, and low-coupling web applications.

 ## Features

-- React.js compatible: Agros uses React.js' JSX syntax and hooks in its projects, and is 100% compatible with old React.js applications.
-That is, it will be very easy to migrate from former React.js projects in Agros.js projects
+- Easy to Use.
+Agros provides some extremely simple decorators and methods to help you get started with Agros quickly, and Agros is minimally invasive to existing projects, so there's no need to go through the trouble of refactoring your code
-- Full CLI supported: Agros CLI is a powerful tool for creating projects and managing collections in project
+- Framework Unrelated.
+Agros is a runtime for extensible web application architectures that does not contain any framework-related methods.
+Agros implements framework-specific abstractions based on platform technologies, so framework support can be implemented by introducing the corresponding platform.
+Agros currently has full support for React.js and Vue.js respectively
-- Built-in modules includes React Router v6, React Error Boundary and others
+- Empower Efficiency.
+Agros provides a set of command line tools to help you quickly generate various modules of Agros applications.
+In addition, Agros uses a convention-over-configuration model, which allows you to quickly jump into development without having to pay too much attention to various configuration items

 ## Quick Start